- Lincoln High School

 http://www.globalcrossroad.com/index.phpHabitat for Humanity: A volunteer organization that builds decent, affordable housing for poor families.

-http://www.habitat.orgI-to-I Volunteer Abroad: Arranges volunteer work, and teach abroad programs for students.
+http://www.habitat.orgI-to-I Volunteer Abroad: Arranges volunteer work, and programs abroad for students.

 http://wheretherebedragons.com/